-The demo frontend was created at Gatsby.js, due to its fast and cheap implementation, and the serverless backend uses AWS Lambda.
+The demo front-end was created in Gatsby.js, thanks to its fast and cheap implementation, and the serverless back-end uses AWS Lambda.

 The brain of the platform - virtual work environments - was implemented using AWS Workstation.

 What was the process like?
 The first phase was to create a prototype and MVP.
-It is divided into several stages.
+It was divided into several stages.

-The first step was to create a presentation of the idea so that the Client could consult his idea with a sample target audience and collect feedback, primarily business type.
+The first step was to create a presentation of the idea so that the client could consult with a sample target audience and collect feedback, primarily related to business.

-Then we created a clickable prototype in InVision, which made it possible to collect the first feedback on the functionality of the platform, continuous testing and making quick changes.
+Then we created a clickable prototype in InVision, which made it possible to collect the first feedback on the functionality of the platform, do continuous testing and make quick changes.
 The next iterations were very, very fast.

 In the last step, a demo was created.
-Due to the small scope of the project we went with Kanban methodology, which was ideal for this purpose.
-The site was soon available online, allowing you to log in, check the conversion and test a sample instance.
+Due to the small scope of the project, we went with the Kanban methodology, which was ideal for this purpose.
+The site was soon available online, allowing users to log in, check the conversion and test a sample instance.

-The second phase - even more importantly - was to help the Client to create a product team, with which the Client will be able to implement the project himself.
+The second phase - even more importantly - was to help the client to create a product team, allowing the client to implement the project himself.

 Ideamotive’s project management process was a mix of scrum and Kanban.
 There was a project manager in place and the communication was quite clear.
 Everything was based on well-planned sprints that left little overflow work.
 Even though we made changes and reprioritized based on customer feedback, I can say with full confidence that we were on schedule with everything.

-We helped our Client to turn the idea into a real platform with a business background and a working demo that allows us to collect leads.
+We helped our client turn the idea into a real platform with a business background and a working demo that allows us to collect leads.

-By validating the idea from the business side and preparing a product demo, the Client can talk to investors.
+By validating the idea from the business side and preparing a product demo, the client could talk to investors.

-Finally, we have helped the Client to assemble his own product team which will further work on developing the product.
-We also supported the onboarding and helped to design all the processes.
+Finally, we helped the client to assemble his own product team for further work on developing the product.
+We also supported the onboarding and helped design all the processes.